BNasmith/PTForsyth/PTFWorkofChrist.md

-because the elder son, acting for the father, in my extension of the story, has to deal with a law which is outside his control and outside the father's control ; he has to deal with the law of society, with the law of the land where the prodigal was.
+because the elder son, acting for the father, in my extension of the story, has to deal with a law which is outside his control and outside the father's control; he has to deal with the law of society, with the law of the land where the prodigal was.
 Whereas, if you come to think about God, there can be no social and